nlovett218/fk_ratbot/README.md

-# TakingWallStreetBot
+# FK_NameChangeIdentifier

-Simple bot that responds to users questions about certain tickers.
+Simple bot that when run 24/7 will log and monitor all users of the Finders Keepers server.